pointcheckout/docs/community/4-account/1-finance/0-payout-bank-account.md

 ## Change payout bank account

-You are able to change your payout bank account details directly from the PayLink by PointCheckout application.
+You are able to change your payout bank account details directly from the Paymennt application.
 To change, follow the next steps:

 1. Go to the `Account Settings` view described under [**View payout bank account**](#view-payout-bank-account)
 2. Select `Edit` in top right corner